ailibrarycloud/.github/profile/README.md

 ## Hi there 👋

 🙋‍♀️ AI Library provides AI assistants.
-You can use pre-built assistants or use your own. \n 🌈 Use AI Library's APIs to integrate AI into your own applications.
+You can use pre-built assistants or use your own.
+🌈 Use AI Library's APIs to integrate AI into your own applications.
 Want to share it with the world?
-Give us a shoutout. \n 👩‍💻 Find our API documentation on Postman.
-Get your API key from your AI Library account. \n 🍿 Fun facts about us - we are too serious. \n
+Give us a shoutout.
+👩‍💻 Find our API documentation on Postman.
+Get your API key from your AI Library account.
-🧙 Remember, please adhere to our Community Guidelines. \n
+🧙 Remember, please adhere to our Community Guidelines.

 <!--